mlc-ai/web-llm/docs/user/get_started.rst

 WebLLM offers a minimalist and modular interface to access the chatbot in the browser.
 The package is designed in a modular way to hook to any of the UI components.

 WebLLM is available as an `npm package <https://www.npmjs.com/package/@mlc-ai/web-llm>`_ and is also CDN-delivered.
-Therefore, you can install WebLLM using Node.js pacakage managers like npm, yarn, or pnpm, or directly import the pacakge via CDN.
+Therefore, you can install WebLLM using Node.js package managers like npm, yarn, or pnpm, or directly import the pacakge via CDN.

 Using Package Managers
 ^^^^^^^^^^^^^^^^^^^^^^